svkadhikary/student_performance_3_8/README.md

 - Save models: Save the trained models for future use.
 - Predictions: Make predictions on individual student records or entire datasets using the trained models.

+## Tested Environment

+This project has been tested and verified to work on the following environment:

+- Microsoft Azure Web App

 ## Acknowledgments

 - Thanks to [@krishnaik06](https://github.com/krishnaik06).